TVA and Its Partners

 TVA could not accomplish all the things it does without a little help from its friends.
 That’s why TVA joins with different partners in many of its operations.

-To help it manage the river system, TVA works with two important federal government partners: the U. S. Army Corps of Engineers and the U. S. Coast Guard.
-Also, the Tennessee Water Resources Agency is a partner in state government that helps TVA work on water quality in the watershed of the Tennessee River.
+To help manage the river system, TVA works with two important federal partners: the U. S. Army Corps of Engineers and the U. S. Coast Guard.
+Also, the Tennessee Department of Environment and Conservation is a partner in state government that helps TVA work on water quality in the watershed of the Tennessee River.

-The best-known TVA partners are the 155 municipal utilities and cooperatives (co-ops) that are distributors of TVA power.
+The best-known TVA partners are the 154 local power companies—municipalities and co-ops—that are distributors of TVA power.
 TVA sells the power to them, and they resell it to the people and businesses living and working in their area.

 To help the environment, TVA works with partners like Habitat for Humanity and the Department of Energy to design and build homes that use a lot less energy than most homes do today.
 TVA also works with groups of scientists who are studying air pollution and ways to clean it up.
-See our TVA environmental report for more about these activities, and to learn more about TVA's overall environmental performance, check our latest environmental performance update.
+See the Strategic Sustainable Performance Plan for more about these activities.

 In addition, TVA and its power distributor partners have started the popular Green Power Switch program, which lets people buy electricity from renewable resources such as wind and solar energy.